sbellem/qtee/qtee.md

 Also worth having a look at is the course [Zero to ASIC Course](https://www.zerotoasiccourse.com/).

-#### Verfiable Chip Implementation
+#### Verifiable Chip Implementation
+How do we know whether a given chip corresponds to a given design?
+At least two possible approaches:

+* (**Pre-fab**) [Logic Encryption] - encrypts the design
+* (**Post-fab**) [Microscope imaging](https://eprint.iacr.org/2022/1720.pdf) of the chip to compare it against its design

+##### Pre-Fabrication: Logic Encryption
-This is also not a new problem.
-One approach is to use [Logic Encryption], which somehow locks the chip design to protect against a  malicious foundry.
+[Logic Encryption] somehow locks the chip design to protect against a  malicious foundry.
 The company [HENSOLDT Cyber] has numerous research works on the topic, in addition to actually making chips, and hence, is probably worth studying.
 Their papers are listed at https://hensoldt-cyber.com/scientific-papers/, but let's list a few here:

 * [Scaling Logic Locking Schemes to Multi-Module Hardware Designs](https://www.ice.rwth-aachen.de/publications/publication/sisejkovicARCS2020/)
 * [Inter-Lock: Logic Encryption for Processor Cores Beyond Module Boundaries](https://www.ice.rwth-aachen.de/publications/publication/sisejkovicETS2019/)
 * [A Critical Evaluation of the Paradigm Shift in the Design of Logic Encryption Algorithms](https://www.ice.rwth-aachen.de/publications/publication/sisejkovicVLSIDAT2019/)
 * [A Unifying Logic Encryption Security Metric](https://www.ice.rwth-aachen.de/publications/publication/sisejkovicSAMOS2018/)

+##### Post-Fabrication: Microscope Imaging
+See [Red Team vs. Blue Team: A Real-World Hardware Trojan Detection Case Study Across Four Modern CMOS Technology Generations](https://eprint.iacr.org/2022/1720.pdf) _by Puschner et al._ in which SEM imaging was used to detect hardware trojan insertions in chips.

+> [!Important]
+> Some imaging techniques (invasive) destroy the chip in the process meanwhile others (non-invasive) do not.
+Invasive analysis would need to be combined with a Cut-and-Choose protocol as proposed by Miller in https://github.com/sbellem/qtee/issues/2#issuecomment-1464600086.
+>
+> It's important to point out that there seems to be newer techniques that are non-invasive, based on X-ray ptychography or Photonic Emission Analysis/Microscopy (PEM).
+>
+> TODO:
+> Add references to different imaging techniques.

+___

 More generally speaking, learning what [OpenTitan](https://opentitan.org/book/doc/project_governance/index.html#quality-standards-for-open-hardware-ip) does for what they call "Quality standards for open hardware IP" may be useful.